ChrisPendergraftSF/p_test/README.md

-# Charting test,  total time 3:45min
+# P test, data explorer  total time 4:15 approx

-# Request:
+# Request & Add Ons :
-1. Create a Chart from A Jira Json of a 100 count board view.
+1. Create a Explorer from A  Json of a 1000 count device list.
-2. Plot Developer on X-axis and developer track count on Y-axis.
-3. Add filters for Status, Track Type, and Priority, as stacked, additive filters.
-4. Filters can be single or stacked.
-5. Create with any Charting lib, using react JS

-# Challenges -

-1. Data was structured as a board, not grouped by developer.
-2. Additive filters must be applied, on several fields.
+2. Allow free filters on any field in the data.
-3. A wrapper collection must be created with assingee and a collection of all tracks.
-4. Filters are ADD, not OR.
-So you can drill down
-5. Y axis value is missing, so must be derived from dataset to get tracks-count (Y-axis)
-6. X axis displays all devs found in result.
-7. The filters are decoupled from the view, via redux.
+3. Add sorting on all cols, event if data is outside of current sub-set of paginated data.
+4. Add Pagination and active count of data-subset list, updated by filters.
+5. Provide a detail of the selected data object.
+6. Display a firmware list in said detail that displays installed version in a list of available versions, indicated by label and arrow.
+7. Calculate firmware risk, based on number of versions behind
+8. Display that risk in color, so user can identify at a glance.

 # Application flow
 1. App starts, loads initial data into application data as initial value of reducer.
 2. Filters, if not null are applied to data set.
-3. A copy collection, as a data wrapper, is called anytime there is a change in the selector modes(status, type, priority, or if they are nulled out )
+3. A copy collection, as a data wrapper, is called anytime there is a change in the selector modes(filter query or null )
 4. Always maintains immutable collection we started with (JSON in store)
 5. No Need for redux-saga, no async calls to manage.
 Just react-redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Available Scripts NPM run can replace yarn.

 In the project directory, you can run:

-### `yarn start`
+### `yarn start (or npm run start)`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.